Miami private school to require students getting COVID vaccine to stay home for 30 days after each dose

 “We’re not telling teachers that they can’t get [the vaccine], we’re just simply asking that they hold off a little bit,” said Joshua Hills, a parent and Centner Academy employee, back in April.

-The school owners said the reasoning was over concerns on side-effects and fears that those who get the shot will infect those who don’t get it.
+The school owners said the reasoning was over concerns on side effects and fears that those who get the shot will infect those who don’t get it.

+“What happens 30 days after they get vaccinated?
+What kind of nonsense is this?” said Dr. Aileen Marty, an infectious disease expert at Florida International University.
+“Where did they get that?
+There’s nothing in the recommendations to that… they made that up.
+That’s science fiction, not even science fiction because it’s pure fiction.”

 According to the Centers for Disease Control, none of the three vaccines authorized by the Food and Drug Administration use live viruses, meaning that they cannot make recipients sick with COVID-19.